 A strong site search solution will not only bring up relevant results, but it will also understand what a user means if they accidentally misspell a word.
 Strong site search solutions should also allow users to narrow down results using specific criteria and order products depending on their needs, such as ‘from low to high price.’

 WPSolr WordPress plugin offers a much-improved search experience for e-commerce websites and large blogs.
 We recently installed this plugin for a London based companies e-commerce store to reduce their bounce rate and increase sales with great success.

 Website speed is the key

 The longer your website takes to load, the higher your bounce rate is likely to be.
 For every second your website takes to load, your conversion rates can drop by 7%, showing just how important speed is to users.
 There are a number of things you can do to make your site faster such as upgrading your server, ensuring your server is located in London, installing cache plugins and removing unnecessary content and widgets.
 Before doing all of this, we recommend visiting a website like Pingdom so you can measure the time it takes for your website to load and give yourself a baseline to improve on.

 Be active on social

 Although improving your webpages can significantly improve your high bounce rate, it is not just your on-site elements that you need to focus on.
 There is evidence to suggest that being savvy on social media and engaging with users can help to improve your bounce rate.
 This is due to the fact that many users go to brands’ social media pages to find out information about them, rather than going to their website.
-Your social media pages provide you with an opportunity to direct content at your target audience and engage with them without having to worry about them bouncing off.
+Your social media pages provide you with an opportunity to direct content at your target audience in London and engage with them without having to worry about them bouncing off.

 Make your call-to-action stand out